microsoft/fhir-starter/quickstarts/README.md

     West Central US,
     West US 2

-+ Deployment Prefix (3-7 characters that will be used as a prefix to all created resources, e.g lrn01)
++ Deployment Prefix (3-7 characters that will be used as a prefix for all created resources, e.g lrn01)

-In order to successfully deploy the template the user must have the Owner role for the resource group where the template is being deployed and have the ability to create application registrations in Azure Active Directory.
+In order to successfully deploy this ARM template, the user must have the Owner role for the resource group where the template is being deployed and have the ability to create application registrations in Azure Active Directory.

+It is recommended to create a new resource group first and to check to make sure that you have the Owner role for the resource group before running the template.
+If you have the Owner role for the resource group, then proceed to run the template and deploy into that resource group.

 ![Custom Deployment Page](./images/deploytrainenvportal.png)

-Once the deployment has completed additional steps are necessary to complete the authentication configuration of the FHIR Proxy function app.
+Once the deployment has completed, additional steps are necessary to complete the authentication configuration of the FHIR-Proxy function app.
-In the Azure Portal navigate to the function application that was deployed by the resource manager template
+In the Azure Portal, navigate to the function application that was deployed by the resource manager template.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH1.png)

-Select the function app and select **Authentication**
+Select the function app and select **Authentication**.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH2.png)

-Select **Add Identity Provider**
+Select **Add Identity Provider**.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH3.png)

-Select **Microsoft**
+Select **Microsoft**.
 ![Enable Authentication Step 1](./images/FHIR-PROXY-AUTH4.png)

 Configure basic settings as follows: